 I have been fortunate to have worked for Guildford Action for 20 years.
 During this time I have worked across all projects in different roles.
 Having grown up in Guildford and with my family still here, I have a particular passion for the town and our people, particularly those most marginalised.
 I’ve often said I’ve seen it all at Guildford Action, but then a new challenges pops up to surprise me.
 Outside of work, I have two children I love football and all sport.

-Matthew is Guildford Action’s Treasurer, which means he ensures the organisation is financially secure.
+Matthew was treasurer for many years before taking over the role of chair in 2020 .
 When he’s not worrying about the sustainability of the charity he is employed as an HR professional and has worked across a variety of different industry sectors.
 He lives in Guildford and is the proud owner of a classic VW campervan.

 A former British Army Captain, Emma has worked in the voluntary sector for 15 years and is currently the Information Systems Manager for a Central London charity.
 Her private sector experience includes planning and project management roles at Tyne Ship Repair, Eurotunnel and Deutsche Telekom.